asmit990/ruktxpolerer/README.md

 ?: Show help menu.
 Configuration

-The configuration file is located at <config-dir>/traverse/config.txt.
+The configuration file is located at /traverse/config.txt.
 Below is the default configuration for Asmit:

-# Configuration for Rust-Traverse by Asmit Pandey
+# Configuration for ruktxplorer by Asmit Pandey
 show_hidden=true
 excluded_directories=.git,.idea,.vscode,target,node_modules
 The excluded directories are those that will not be searched when using the FZF.
 You can edit this list to add/remove directories as needed.

-The bookmarks file is located at <config-dir>/traverse/bookmarks.txt.
+The bookmarks file is located at /traverse/bookmarks.txt.
 Here's an example for Asmit:

 # Asmit's Favorite Directories
 /home/asmit/projects